 "My business has just dropped horribly," he says.
 "We talked to a couple of realtors about selling the building, and both said get rid of the tenant.
 And I said that's really not an option — this tenant is too important to the community."

-Gilman, the launchpad for platinum-selling East Bay bands Rancid and Green Day, is seeking donations through its
+Gilman, the launchpad for platinum-selling East Bay bands Rancid and Green Day, is seeking donations through its website.

 A person donating $25 or more will receive a Gilman T-shirt or tote bag.